rezarahimian/docs/multiple_withdrawal.rst

     *Figure 7: MiniMeToken suggestion for adding new codes to approve method*

-Similar to :ref:`ui_enforcement`, this will not prevent Bob from transferring ``N+M`` tokens.
+Similar to :ref:`ui_enforcement`, this will not prevent Bob from transferring N+M tokens.
 Because Alice would not be able to distinguish whether N tokens have been already transferred or not.
-It will be more clear by considering the following situation:
+It is more clear in this scenario:

 #.
-Alice decides to set Bob's allowance from 0 (``approve(_BobAddr,0)``).
+Alice decides to set Bob's allowance to 0 (``approve(_BobAddr,0)``).
 #.
-Bob front-runs Alice's transaction and his allowance sets to 0 after transferring N tokens (``allowed[_AliceAddr][_BobAddr] = allowed[_AliceAddr][_BobAddr].sub(N)``)
+Bob front-runs Alice's transaction and his allowance sets to 0 after transferring N tokens (``allowed[_AliceAddr][_BobAddr] = allowed[_AliceAddr][_BobAddr].sub(N)``).
 #.
-Alice's transaction execute and sets Bob's allowance to 0 (Red clause passes sanity check)
+Alice's transaction execute and sets Bob's allowance to 0 (Red clause passes sanity check).
 #.
 Alice checks Bob's allowance and she will find it zero, so, she can not determine whether this was because of her transaction or Bob already transferred N tokens.
 #.
-By considering that Bob has not been transferred any tokens, Alice allows Bob for transferring new M tokens .
+By considering that Bob has not been transferred any tokens, Alice allows Bob for transferring new M tokens.
 #.
-Bob would be able to take advantage of the gap between two transactions and transfer both previous and new approved tokens.
+Bob would be able to transfer new approved tokens.

 .. _monolithDAO_Token:

 5. MonolithDAO Token
 ====================
-`MonolithDAO Token <https://github.com/MonolithDAO/token/blob/master/src/Token.sol>`_ suggests to add two additional functions and use them when increase or decrease allowed tokens to a spender. ``approve`` function will also have an additional line of code to set allowance to ``zero`` before ``non-zero`` values:
+`MonolithDAO Token <https://github.com/MonolithDAO/token/blob/master/src/Token.sol>`_ suggests two additional functions for increasing or decreasing allowance. ``approve`` function will also have an additional code to set allowance to zero before non-zero values:

 .. figure:: images/multiple_withdrawal_07.png
     :scale: 100%